Data Aggregation in Tableau

 You can aggregate a dimension in the view as Minimum, Maximum, Count or Count (Distinct).
 When you aggregate a dimension, you create a new temporary measure column, so the dimension actually takes on the characteristics of a measure.

-Another way to view a dimension is to treat it as an Attribute.
-Do this by choosing Attribute from the context menu for the dimension.
+Another way to view a dimension is to treat it as an Attribute by choosing Attribute from the context menu for the dimension.
 The Attribute aggregation has several uses:

-It can improve query performance because it is computed locally.
+- It can improve query performance because it’s computed

 Tableau computes Attribute using the following formula: